lgope/Laptop-Store/README.md

 * Enable PWA
 * Leaderboard

-And More !
+And More!
 There's always room for improvement!

 #### Deployed Version (Feel free to visit) 👇
 https://the-laptop-shop.herokuapp.com/